 - Geographical focus: Alcentra's strategies are heavily weighted towards Europe, particularly UK.
 France and Germany.
-These countries are well positioned to take advantage of decarbonisation due to having established carbon emission reduction targets and progress in phasing out fossil fuels leading to less volatility in energy prices and increased ability to benefit from technology advances than comparative countries that are less mature - Sector strategy focus: Alcentra's strategies also lean towards investments operating in services or trade industries that may have lower exposure to volatility in costs for raw goods and materials, and lower Scope 1 emissions that lead to less costs relating to carbon pricing by the higher revenue growth in 2°C transition scenarios in European companies for services sectors, which account for ~46% of LC, and are well placed to take advantage of global decarbonisation trends.
+These countries are well positioned to take advantage of decarbonisation due to having established carbon emission reduction targets and progress in phasing out fossil fuels leading to less volatility in energy prices and increased ability to benefit from technology advances than comparative countries that are less mature - Sector strategy focus: Alcentra's strategies also lean towards investments operating in services or trade industries that may have lower exposure to volatility in costs for raw goods and materials, and lower Scope 1 emissions that lead to less costs relating to carbon pricing more climate-exposed assets.